actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-Rep. Kate Hogan - Oppose
+**Rep. Kate Hogan - Oppose**

 Rep. Hogan argued that constituents shouldn’t be able to see how their representatives vote in committee because that vote could change later on in the process:

-A committee vote is reflective of a specific proposal at a moment in time during the committee process and policy development stage.
-Support or opposition can - and should - change as the bill is refined and members learn more about the topic from colleagues, experts and the public.
+> "A committee vote is reflective of a specific proposal at a moment in time during the committee process and policy development stage.
+Support or opposition can - and should - change as the bill is refined and members learn more about the topic from colleagues, experts and the public."